iamsahil01/ExpenseTracker/README.md

 ## Installation

-1. Clone this repository
-2. Ensure you have MySQL installed and running
+1. Ensure you have MySQL installed and running
-3. Build the project with Maven:
+2. Build the project with Maven:
    ```
    mvn clean package
    ```
-4. Run the application:
+3. Run the application:
    ```
    java -jar target/expense-tracker-1.0-SNAPSHOT-jar-with-dependencies.jar
    ```